-The two levels of CPA: Standard and Enhanced are designed to meet different levels of need, which are dependent on the outcome of the service user's assessment.

-- Service users placed on standard CPA are likely to: - require the support or intervention of one agency or discipline; - require low key support from more than one agency or discipline; - be more able to self manage their mental health problems; - have an active informal support network; - pose little danger to themselves and/or others; - maintain appropriate contact with services. - Service users placed on enhanced CPA are likely to: - have multiple care needs, including housing, occupation etc, requiring interagency coordination; - be only willing to co-operate with one professional or agency, but have multiple care needs; - require more frequent and intensive interventions from specialist mental health services; - have mental health difficulties co-existing with other difficulties such as substance misuse: - be at risk of harming themselves and/or others; - disengage from services. - Service users admitted to an inpatient setting under Section will automatically be placed on enhanced CPA. - Service users admitted to an inpatient setting informally will automatically be placed on enhanced CPA (unless the clinician records reasons for a level of standard CPA to apply);
+- 11.1 The two levels of CPA: Standard and Enhanced are designed to meet different levels of need, which are dependent upon the outcome of the service user's assessment. - 11.2 Service users placed on standard CPA are likely to: - require the support or intervention of one agency or discipline; - require low key support from more than one agency or discipline; - be more able to self manage their mental health problems; - have an active informal support network; - pose little danger to themselves and/or others; - maintain appropriate contact with services; and - need some vocational support. - 11.3 Service users placed on enhanced CPA are likely to: - have multiple care needs, including housing, occupation etc, requiring inter-agency coordination; - be only willing to co-operate with one professional or agency, but have multiple care needs: - require more frequent and intensive interventions from specialist mental health services; - have mental health difficulties co-existing with other difficulties such as substance misuse: - be at risk of harming themselves and/or others; and - disengage from services. - 11.4 Service users admitted to an inpatient setting under a Section of the Mental Health Act will automatically be placed on enhanced CPA. - 11.5 Service users admitted to an inpatient setting informally will automatically be placed on enhanced CPA (unless the clinician records reasons for a level of standard CPA to apply).